profsaada/system_engineering-devops/system_engineering-devops/0x01-shell_permissions/README.md

 # 3-new_owner

 ## Objective
-Create a bash script that changes the owner of the file `hello` to the user `betty`.
+The objective of this task is to create a bash script that changes the owner of the file `hello` to the user `betty`.

 ## Script
 - **File:** 3-new_owner